Alison and Peter Smithson

-Alison Margaret Smithson (22 June 1928 – 14 August 1993) and Peter Denham Smithson (18 September 1923 – 3 March 2003) were English architects who together formed an architectural partnership, and are often associated with the New Brutalism, especially in architectural and urban theory.
+Alison Margaret Smithson (22 June 1928 – 14 August 1993) and Peter Denham Smithson (18 September 1923 – 3 March 2003) were English architects who together formed an architectural partnership.
+They are associated with New Brutalism in architectural and urban theory.

 Education and personal lives

-Peter was born in Stockton-on-Tees in County Durham, north-east England, and Alison Margaret Gill was born in Sheffield, West Riding of Yorkshire.
+Peter was born in Stockton-on-Tees in County Durham, north-east England.
+Alison Margaret Gill was born in Sheffield, West Riding of Yorkshire.

 Alison studied architecture at King's College, Durham in Newcastle (later the Newcastle University School of Architecture, Planning and Landscape), then part of the University of Durham, between 1944 and 1949.
 Peter studied architecture at the same university between 1939 and 1948, along with a programme in the Department of Town Planning, also at King's, between 1946 and 1948.
-His studies were interrupted by war, and from 1942 he served in the Madras Sappers and Miners in India and Burma.
+His studies were interrupted by war: from 1942, he served in the Madras Sappers and Miners in India and Burma.

 Peter and Alison had met at Durham, and they married in 1949.
 In the same year they both joined the architecture department of the London County Council as Temporary Technical Assistants before establishing their own partnership in 1950.

 Of their three children, Simon, Samantha and Soraya, one, Simon, is an architect.

 Alison Smithson published a novel A Portrait of the Female Mind as a Young Girl in 1966.